polcats/CppSnippets/README.md

 # CppSnippets
-A collection of random C++ snippets to demonstrate different concepts
+A collection of random C++ snippets to test concepts and do experiments.